Imperial-Brew/rfq-sender/docs/SESSION_SUMMARY.md

-# RFQ Sender System - Session Summary
+# docs/SESSION_SUMMARY.md - Session Summary

 ## Overview
 This document summarizes the work completed during the current session on the RFQ Sender System project.
 The session focused on assessing the project's status, documenting current issues, and creating a roadmap for future development.